artkpt/Portfolio/README.md

 # Portfolio
-Work Samples - ETL pipeline using Python and Created Power BI dashboard
+Work Samples - ETL pipeline using MySQL as staging area then load transformed data into BigQuery and Created Power BI dashboard

 ## Data modeling on this project
 ![data-modeling](./image/data-modeling.png)